Gloss Paint Dry Time (& Speed Up Tips)

 1. Pour the paint into a container.

-Paint dryers are catalysts, so they will start immediately to accelerate the drying of oils.
-So, you must apply the paint as fast as possible to prevent it from curing in the container.
-This method isn’t recommended for beginners.
+Paint dryers are catalysts and will immediately start to accelerate the solvent evaporation rate.
+So, apply paint as fast as possible after mixing it with the paint dryer to prevent it from drying in the container.

 Use a Hairdryer